ipfs-shipyard/nomios-web-uikit/README.md

 ## Contributing

 If you want to contribute for the project, we encourage you to read over the [Nomios](https://github.com/ipfs-shipyard/pm-idm) repository README.

+## License

+Released under the [MIT License](http://www.opensource.org/licenses/mit-license.php), except for the GT Sectra font files.

+Due to the Grilli Type [End User License Agreement (EULA)](https://grillitype.com/api/v1/download/eula_web/Grilli-Type-Web-EULA-1_7.pdf), the GT Sectra font files should not be used outside of this project.